nanda-gopal-sb/sudoku/README.md

 ## The Sudoku Game

-For now, its just a simple sudoku game with minimal graphics, however I do plan to make it multiplayer/collaborative.
+A simple sudoku game, made with SFML and C++.
+Uses openGL underneath.

 # Running on Linux
 ### Install dependencies